-Ben Tomlin is a Senior Research Advisor in the Canadian Economic Analysis Department at the Bank of Canada.
-His primary research interests center on the analysis price adjustment, firm dynamics and productivity in open economies using large micro datasets.
-Specific topics include exchange rate pass-through and the use of structural models to examine the relationship between movements in exchange rates, plant turnover and productivity.
+Ben Tomlin is a Senior Research Director in the International Economic Analysis Department at the Bank of Canada.
+His primary research interests centre on the analysis of price adjustment, firm dynamics, and international trade in open economies using large micro data sets.
+Specific topics include exchange rate pass-through, the role of firm relationships in driving aggregate outcomes, and the use of structural models to explore the relationship between international shocks, firm-level adjustment and aggregate productivity.
 Ben Tomlin received his PhD in economics from Boston University.

 We construct an alternative scenario in which trend labour input and business investment are stronger than that expected in the Bank of Canada’s base-case projection in the October 2017 Monetary Policy Report.

 This note summarizes the Bank of Canada’s annual reassessment of potential output growth, conducted for the April 2017 Monetary Policy Report.
 Potential output growth is projected to increase from 1.3 per cent in 2017 to 1.6 per cent by 2020.